 I’m wavering on which to go with.

 Aside from the truly basic sentences we’ve seen thus far, somewhat more grammar needs to be introduced when listing the actual things in a sentence with “which.”
-Because the underlying grammar is same across three ‘which’ words, we’ll use the English word ‘which’ in discussing the grammar patterns used with them.
+Because the underlying grammar is the same across the three ‘which’ words, we’ll use the English word ‘which’ in discussing the grammar patterns used with them.

 For a domain, between “.com” and “.net,” which is good?